chrisbarmonde/jasmine-v-moca-dawn-of-testing/README.md

 # Jasmine v Mocha: Dawn of Testing

-This repo shows some of the differences between Jasmine and Mocha+chai+sinon javascript testing in node, with React or Backbone + underscore.
+This repo shows some of the differences between Jasmine and Mocha+Chai+Sinon (MCS) javascript testing in node, with React or Backbone + underscore.

+## Syntax

+There is more or less a direct one-to-one correlation in functionality between Jasmine and MCS, and in many cases, the syntax is identical.
+The biggest differences appear in the way spies work, as Sinon and Jasmine tend to use their own set of vocabulary to define how they work.
+But, functionally, they have APIs that do the same things.

 ### Creating Tests